Thirty-seventh government of Israel: Creation of a National Guard

 As talks of halting the judicial reform gained wind during March 2023, Minister of National Security Itamar Ben-Gvir threatened to resign if the legislation implementing the changes was suspended.
-To appease Ben-Gvir, Prime Minister Netanyahu announced that the government would promote the creation of a new National Guard, to be headed by Ben-Gvir.
+To appease Ben-Gvir, Prime Minister Netanyahu announced that the government would promote the creation of a new National Guard of Israel, to be headed by Ben-Gvir.

 On 29 March, thousands of Israelis demonstrated in Tel Aviv, Haifa and Jerusalem against this decision.

 On 1 April, the New York Times quoted Gadeer Nicola, head of the Arab department at the Association for Civil Rights in Israel, as saying "If this thing passes, it will be an imminent danger to the rights of Arab citizens in this country.
 This will create two separate systems of applying the law.
 The regular police which will operate against Jewish citizens — and a militarized militia to deal only with Arab citizens."
 The same day, while speaking on Israel's Channel 13 about those whom he'd like to see enlist in the National Guard, Ben-Gvir specifically mentioned La Familia, the far-right fan club of the Beitar Jerusalem soccer team.

 On 2 April, Israel's cabinet approved the establishment of a law enforcement body that would operate independently of the police, under Ben-Gvir's authority.
 According to the decision, the Minister was to establish a committee chaired by the Director General of the Ministry of National Security, with representatives of the ministries of defense, justice and finance, as well as the police and the IDF, to outline the operations of the new organization.
 The committee's recommendations will be submitted to the government for consideration.

 Addressing a conference on 4 April, Police Commissioner Kobi Shabtai said that he is not opposed to the establishment of a security body which would answer to the police, but "a separate body?
 Absolutely not."
 The police chief said he had warned Ben-Gvir that the establishment of a security body separate from the police is "unnecessary, with extremely high costs that may harm citizens' personal security."

 During a press conference on 10 April, Prime Minister Netanyahu said, in what has been seen by some news outlets as a concession to the protesters, that "This will not be anyone's militia, it will be a security body, orderly, professional, that will be subordinate to one of the [existing] security bodies."

 The committee established by the government recommended the government to order the establishment of the National Guard immediately while allocating budgets.
 The National Guard, under whose command will be a superintendent of the police, will not be subordinate to Ben-Gvir.
 It will be subordinate to the police commissioner and will be part of Israel Border Police.
 The Ministry of Defense and Finance opposed the conclusions.
 The Israeli National Security Council called for further discussion on this.